Jubeklinkz/Jubeklinkz/README.md

 # - 👋 Hi, I’m Jude Ukatu #
- ## I am a Dedicated Data Analyst with a passion for unveiling insights ##
+ ## I am a Dedicated Data Analyst with a passion for unveiling insights 😃 ##
- - Call me a DataInsight Maven
+- 🔭 Call me a DataInsight Maven
 - 👀 I’m interested in Data Analysis and Data Science
-- I excel in the art of curating actionable insights from complex datasets, transforming raw information into strategic decision-making tools.
+- 🔭I excel in the art of curating actionable insights from complex datasets, transforming raw information into strategic decision-making tools.
 - 🌱 I’m currently on internship program in Data Analysis with Dahel Techies
 - 💞️ I’m looking to collaborate with start-up founders, organizations, companies and even business owners to solve their business problems